Body Dysmorphic Disorder (BDD) Signs, Symptoms and Causes

 Causes of Body Dysmorphic Disorder

-A type of obsessive compulsive-disorder, experts do not fully understand the causes of body dysmorphic disorder.
+A type of obsessive-compulsive disorder, experts do not fully understand the causes of body dysmorphic disorder.
 As with many mental health disorders, the causes of BDD could include one or a combination of the following:

 - Genetic causes – people who have biologically related family members with the disorder have a greater risk of developing BDD.
-This indicates that genetics may play a role in development of the condition.
+This indicates that genetics may play a role in the development of the condition.

 - Brain differences – studies show that people with BDD may have structural brain differences or may have insufficient levels of certain neurotransmitters in the brain, such as serotonin.

 Body dysmorphic disorder causes significant stress and anxiety in sufferers, resulting in low quality of life and, often, severe chronic depression.
-If you, or anyone you love exhibits body dysmorphic disorder symptoms, it's important to seek help from a medical doctor or mental health specialist.
+If you or anyone you love exhibits body dysmorphic disorder symptoms, it's important to seek help from a medical doctor or mental health specialist.